Chen-Jiang/argocd-env/README.md

 The ```resources``` directory contains the automation tasks for your project, All the automation tasks you want the tile implements should be defined in the action YAML files.
-By default, all the actions just print a "Hello World" message.
+By default, all the actions just print a "Hello World" message. to define your own task, please refer to the following steps:

 1. set up your tasks in the action file

-For example, in the following ```init.yml``` file, a new task can be added for Tile to create a new Github repository for holding the project:
+For example, the init action can be setup to create a new Github repository for holding the project, then in the ```init.yml``` file, the following tasks should be defined:

 ```
 # init.yml